top of page

 Elven Names:

-Elves are considered children until they declare themselves adults, sometime after the hundredth birthday, and before this period they are called by child names.
-On declaring adulthood, an elf selects an adult name, although those who knew him or her as a youngster might continue to use the child name.
-Each elf’s adult name is a unique creation, though it might reflect the names of respected individuals or other family members.
-Little distinction exists between male names and female names; the groupings here reflect only general tendencies.
+Elves are considered children until they declare themselves adults, which typically happens sometime after their hundredth birthday.
+Before this period, they are called by child names.
+Upon declaring adulthood, an elf chooses an adult name, though those who knew them in their youth may continue to use the child name.
+Each adult name is unique to the individual, though it may be inspired by the names of respected figures or other family members.

 Family Life: